tytydraco/yessleep/out/The_Day_The_Dust_Fell_From_The_Sky.md

-Hi everybody, I like to share a story with you about an incident that happened in my town over 40 years ago.
+I'd like to tell you a story about something  that happened in my town over 40 years ago.

 The incident in question included a government cover-up and my town being virtually erased from all maps.

-The incident I speak of began on July 4th, 1982 during my town's annual Independence Day Parade.
+It all began on July 4th, 1982 during my town's annual Independence Day Parade.

 Besides the sweltering heat, the day was like any other day with the whole town in attendance.